smdogroup/funtofem/docs/analysis_framework.rst

 	{T}({t}_{S}, {t}_{A}) \triangleq  {W} {t}_{S} - {t}_{A} = 0,

+Because FUN3D is a nondimensional code and heat flux does not scale linearly with a reference temperature, area-weighted temperature gradients at the wall are extracted from FUN3D.
+Inside FUNtoFEM, the thermal conductivity is then calculated at each aerodynamic surface node based on the corresponding aerodynamic temperatures.
+The area-weighted heat flux at the aerodynamic surface nodes is then calculated as a product of the temperature gradients and thermal conductivity values.
 The relationship between the area-weighted heat flux at the aerodynamic surface nodes and the resulting heat flux on the structural nodes is calculated in the same manner as the loads.
 Based on virtual work, the flux produced at a structural node by the force at an aerodynamic surface node is: